MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/multi-geo-add-group-with-pdl.md

 - NOCSH
 ms.collection: Strat_SP_gtc
 ms.localizationpriority: medium
-description: "Learn how to create a Microsoft 365 group with a specified preferred data location in a multi-geo environment." ms.custom:
+description: Learn how to create a Microsoft 365 group with a specified preferred data location in a multi-geo environment. ms.custom:
 - seo-marvel-apr2020
 - admindeeplinkSPO